 Tell us what you think

 To contact the Lower Otter Restoration Project, click here.

 Answers to the most frequently asked questions about the project are available here.

 Environmental Statement To see the Lower Otter Restoration Project Environmental Statement, click here.

-The overall cost of the project is likely to be around £12 million.
+The overall construction cost of the project is £27 million.

 £6.6 million of this funding was provided by the EU’s Interreg France (Channel) England Programme as part of Project PACCo - Promoting Adaptation to Changing Coasts - which is also supporting work in Normandy in France to increase connectivity between the River Saâne and its floodplain.